redeyedvireo/PyFileCopier/Documentation.md

 `directory` Source directory

 `destDir` Comma-separated list of destination directories.
 The name of the copy group will be at the root directory of the copied files.
+Do not use spaces after a comma.

 `copySubdirs` Whether to copy files in subdirectories of `directory`.

 `excludeExtensions` Comma-separated list of file extensions to exclude from copying.
+Do not use spaces after a comma.

 `excludeSubdirs` Comma-separated list of subdirectory names to exclude from copying.
+Do not use spaces after a comma.

 A semi-colon at the beginning of a line is a comment; such lines are ignored.